sagban/stupo-task/README.md

 <div name="create-a-database-and-database-user" data-unique="create-a-database-and-database-user"></div><h2 id="create-a-database-and-database-user">Create a Database and Database User</h2>

-<p>The remainder of this guide can be followed as-is regardless of whether you installed MySQL or MariaDB.</p>
+<p>The remainder of this guide can be followed as-is regardless of whether you installed MySQL.</p>

 <p>We can start by logging into an interactive session with our database software by typing the following (the command is the same regardless of which database software you are using):</p>
 <pre class="code-pre "><code langs="">mysql -u root -p